 SMI have adopted the Copenhagen Psychosocial Questionnaire (COPSOQ), a highly insightful and actionable survey instrument proven to have high levels of statistical validity as a Qualitative Tool to gain insights from your organisation’s employees.

 With this data assembled, an iterative and collaborative Evaluation and Analysis Phase occurs, where inferences are made and validated, before findings are reported and recommendations are made.

-Where your business wishes to develop in-house Workplace Stress Management expertise, SMI can deliver the training and coaching to your selected employees to become Stress Management Facilitators, as well as provide the only Nationally Recognised Certificate IV and Diploma Qualifications in Stress Management.
+Where your business wishes to develop in-house Workplace Stress Management expertise, SMI can deliver the training to your selected employees, by providing the Emotional Resilience Advocate™ Method training and qualification.